annadavison/StAMP/README.md

 *Files/Data Not Included*

-We do not include the files in this repository as they contain sensitive information.
+We do not include the following files/data used for running StAMP in this repository as they contain sensitive information.

 **Spawning_sites.csv** and **Wintering_sites.csv** These contain lat, long coordinate information for the spawning and wintering sites in CRS 4326 as well as the index of the river route just before the site.